Heliot Ramos

-Heliot Lemuel Ramos Lebrón (pronounced "Eliot"; born September 7, 1999) is a Puerto Rican professional baseball outfielder for the San Francisco Giants of Major League Baseball (MLB).
-The Giants selected Ramos in the first round, with the 19th overall selection, of the 2017 MLB draft.
-He made his MLB debut in 2022.
+Heliot Lemuel Ramos Lebrón (pronounced "Eliot"; born September 7, 1999) is a Puerto Rican professional baseball outfielder for the New York Yankees of Major League Baseball (MLB).
+He has previously played in MLB for the San Francisco Giants.
+Ramos was selected by the Giants in the first round of the 2017 MLB draft and made his MLB debut in 2022.

-Career

 Amateur career

 Ramos attended Leadership Christian Academy in Guaynabo, Puerto Rico.
 He played for the Las Lomas Potros travel ball club in Puerto Rico.
 Ramos was the Most Valuable Player of the 2016 Under Armour All-America Baseball Game, a showcase of high school juniors and seniors that was held at Wrigley Field on July 23, 2016.
 He committed to play baseball at Florida International University, prior to signing his professional contract.